Please click here for the school website

 The Institution is governed by a Board of Directors.
 The appointed CEO of the Institution is the Director.
 The Institution is managed by the Executive Committee and Institution Management Team under the direction of the director.
-The Heads of the various sectors of the Institution report through the Director to the Board of Trustees.
+The Heads of the various sectors of the Institution report through the Director to the Board of Directors.

 Tiger Kloof Combined School, which is one of the sectors of the institution's operations, is governed by the School Governing Body (SGB) and is managed by the School Management Team, under the direction of the Principal, an appointee of the Department of Education.
 The Principal reports through the SGB to the Department of Education, and through the Director to the Board.
 The Chairperson of the SGB and the Principal are ex officio members of the Board.

 The Chairperson of the Board and the Director are ex officio members of the SGB.
 The Principal is a member of the Institution Management Team, and the Director is a member of the School Management Team.
 A Governance Charter has been established to clarify roles and responsibilities and to ensure co-operative governance.
 The relationship between the Institution and the Department of Education is governed by an Agreement between the MEC for Education, North West Province, and the Board of Directors (signed May 2000).